oceantober/oceantober/README.md

 - 👋 Hi, I’m @oceantober
-- 👀 I’m interested in my wife, video games, and golfing
+- 👀 I’m interested in my wife, video games, golfing, and coffee coffee coffee
 - 🌱 I’m currently learning at Sacramento State University to become a Computer Scientist and eventually a Data Scientist
 - 📫 You can reach me by my school email at oceantober@csus.edu